-- Subroutines - Try to avoid the over use of subroutines or functions - Subroutines are useful, but have performance impact - If it's called only once, does it need to be a subroutine? - Comparisons - REXX supports exact (e.g. "==") and inexact (e.g. "=") operators - Only use exact operators when appropriate if action == "SAVE" then ... - Above comparison will fail if variable action is "SAVE " - Avoid using non-standard NOT characters: "¬" and "/" - Portability problem when transferring code to an ASCII platform - Use "\=", or less commonly used "\>" "\<=
+- Subroutines are useful to break code into 'functional units' of not more than one page. - Eases learning and debugging since the programmer can concentrate on a close-knit piece of code that only does one thing; No observable performance impact - Comparisons - REXX supports exact (e.g. "==") and inexact (e.g. "=") operators - Only use exact operators when appropriate if action == "SAVE" then ... - Above comparison will fail if variable action is "SAVE - Avoid using non-standard NOT characters: "¬" and "/" - Portability problem when transferring code to an ASCII platform - Use "\=", or less commonly used "\>" "\<=